apache/zeppelin/docs/development/howtocontribute.md

 ### Setting up
-Here are some things you will need to build and test Zeppelin.
+Here are some things you will need to do to build and test Zeppelin.

 #### Software Configuration Management(SCM)